 - Age Older tattoos can be removed with fewer treatments than newer tattoos.
-A black ink tattoo that is 10 years old may take one or two treatments fewer than a 1 year old black tattoo.
-A 20 year old tattoo may take two to three treatments fewer than a 1 year old tattoo.
+A black ink tattoo that is 10 years old may take one or two treatments less than a 1-year-old black tattoo.
+A 20-year-old tattoo may take two to three treatments less than a 1-year-old tattoo.

-- Color Certain colors are more easily removed than others.
+- Color Certain colors are harder to remove than others.
 Black and red tattoos are the easiest to remove.
 Orange, yellow, pink, purple, brown, and other shades are slightly more difficult to remove.
 The most difficult colors to remove are light green, light blue, and teal/turquoise.
 During the free consultation we’ll discuss the number of treatments you’ll need to remove certain colors, but expect that you’ll need a few more if you have a difficult color.

 - Location Because tattoo removal depends on the body to flush away the shattered ink particles, areas of the body with less circulation often take more time to show results.
 The toes, fingers, ears, and nose are areas that may show slower results.

 - Ink Density Shading in a tattoo is easily removed.
 Some tattoos with letters use shading to fill in the outlines of the letters.
 Some tattoos with certain designs use shading for clouds or other visual effect.
 Shading will be removed in only a few sessions in most cases. [/spoiler]

 This is a question that many new patients ask, and we understand their concerns.
 Modern tattoo removal lasers such as the PicoSure used at our clinic lessens the chances of scarring for two reasons.